Suicide car bombing at Nigeria bus station kills four, wounds 35

 "Five people including the bomber were killed in the attack with about 35 others receiving treatment for various injuries at Potiskum General Hospital."

-Violence is surging before polls pitting President Goodluck Jonathan against former military ruler Muhammadu Buhari in the closest contest since the end of military rule in 1999.
+Violence is surging ahead of polls pitting President Goodluck Jonathan against former military ruler Muhammadu Buhari in the closest contest since the end of military rule in 1999.

-Boko Haram has killed thousands, kidnapped hundreds of mostly children and destabilized the northeast of Africa's top oil producer in its five-and-a-half year campaign for an Islamic state.
+Boko Haram has killed thousands, kidnapped hundreds of mostly children and destabilised the northeast of Africa's top oil producer in its five-and-a-half year campaign for an Islamic state.

-Violence has also spread into Nigeria's neighbors around the Lake Chad basin.
+Violence has also spread into Nigeria's neighbours around the Lake Chad basin.

 (Reporting by Joe Hemba; Writing by Tim Cocks; Editing by Andrew Heavens)